 Executive Director

-Nicola Bartel has been in active ministry to hurting young women since 1996.
+Nicola Bartel has been in active ministry to hurting young people since 1996.
 She first served on staff at a home for pregnant teens and young adult women, then managed, developed, and implemented a program for adults living with the effects of fetal alcohol spectrum disorder.
 As the Executive Director of Mercy Canada, she oversees and provides direction for all aspects of the ministry, including programs, staffing, community relations, and finances.

 Mercy Canada Board of Directors